asqwerty666/acenip/doc/XNATACE.md

 - xget\_res\_data

-    Dowload data from experiment resource given type and json name
+    Download data from experiment resource given type and json name

     usage:

-            xget_res_data(host, jsession, experiment, type, filename)
+            %xdata = xget_res_data(host, jsession, experiment, type, filename)

+    Returns a hash with the JSON elements

 - xget\_rvr

     Get VR results into a HASH.
-Output is a hash with filenames and URI of each element stored at RVR
+    Output is a hash with filenames and URI of each element stored at RVR.

     usage:

-            xget_rvr(host, jsession, project, experiment);
+            %xdata = xget_rvr(host, jsession, project, experiment);

 - xget\_rvr\_data